lennertderyck/dashboard/README.md

 ### 3. Forestry settings
 Now you should set up following settings
-- Go to Settings (on the left) > General - Enter your GitHub Pages url
+- Go to Settings (on the bottom left) > General - Enter your GitHub Pages url
 - On the same page click on 'Deploy admin' (beneath the time-setting)
 - Save settings